-- Pour the filling into a buttered 2 quart casserole dish.
-Set aside.
+- Pour the chicken and vegetable mixture into a buttered 2-quart or 9x13 casserole dish.

 - Remove the biscuit dough from the refrigerator and place it on a floured surface.
-Roll out the biscuit dough to ¼ inch thick and cut into long strips.
-Place strips lengthwise across your dish and then widthwise (a lattice pattern.)
+Roll out the biscuit dough to ¼-inch thick and cut into long strips.
+Place strips lengthwise across your dish and then width wise (a lattice pattern.)

-- Whisk the egg together with 1 tablespoon water and brush over dough strips.
+- Whisk the egg together with 1 tablespoon of water and brush over dough strips.
 Sprinkle with sesame seeds and poppy seeds, if using.

-- Bake at 350 for 30-40 minutes until dough is golden brown and filling is bubbling hot.
+- Bake at 350 degrees F for 30-40 minutes until dough is golden brown and filling is bubbling hot.